 Flooding or leaks from storms and plumbing failures leave wood saturated.
 If it's not dried thoroughly, mold can appear within days.
 In these cases, professional mold testing services are recommended for safety and proper cleanup.

 Mold growth doesn't just damage wood - it can lower indoor air quality, triggering allergies, coughing, and other health issues.
-For homes or commercial properties, timely mold detection helps maintain a safe environment while preventing structural damage and costly repairs.
+For homes or commercial properties, timely mold testing helps maintain a safe environment while preventing structural damage and costly repairs.

 Not every stain or dark spot is mold.
 Some marks may be from water stains, soot, or the wood's natural grain.
 However, mold often shows distinct characteristics: